zcy26/Computational-physics-or-chemistry-from-scratch/README.md

 $$H_ e=-\frac{1}{2}\sum_ {i=1}^{N_ e}\nabla_ i^2+\sum_ {i\neq j}^{N_ e}\frac{e^2}{|\boldsymbol{r}_ i-\boldsymbol{r}_ j|}-\sum_ {I=1}^{N_ n}\sum_ {i=1}^{N_ e}\frac{Z_ Ie^2}{|\boldsymbol{R}_ I-\boldsymbol{r}_ i|},$$
 with $\boldsymbol{R}_ I$ treated as fixed parameters.

-# 3. The variational principle
+# 3. Wave function methods: The variational principle
-A great number of numerical methods are based on the quantum mechanics variational principle, which states that the expected energy of any trial wave function $|\tilde{\psi}\rangle$ will be no less than the true ground state energy:
+A great number of numerical methods try to solve the wave function of the electron structure problem.
+They are based on the quantum mechanics variational principle, which states that the expected energy of any trial wave function $|\tilde{\psi}\rangle$ will be no less than the true ground state energy:
 $$E=\frac{\langle \tilde{\psi}|H|\tilde{\psi}\rangle}{\langle \tilde{\psi}|\tilde{\psi}\rangle}\geq E_ {gs}.$$
 Thus, one may try to find a subspace of the Hilbert space, and try to minimize the energy integral in that subspace, then a good approximation of the ground state energy and wave function will hopefully been found.

+# 4. Desntiy Functional Theory
+Density functional theory, in contrast to the wave function methods, focus on the electron density of the system.

-# 4. Reference
+# 5. Reference
 [1] Y. Shikano, H. C. Watanabe, K. M. Nakanishi, and Y. Ohnishi, Post-Hartree–Fock Method in Quantum Chemistry for Quantum Computer, Eur.
 Phys.
 J. Spec.
 Top.
 230, 1037 (2021).